egorbronnikov/egorbronnikov.github.io/_pages/about.md

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.

-In the 2023-2024 academic year, I am also a <i>pbp</i> visiting (external) lecturer at the Department of Economics at the European University at St. Petersburg and an MA thesis co-supervisor at the Faculty of Psychology at Shaninka University.
+In the 2024-2025 academic year, I will serve as a <i>pbp</i> visiting lecturer in the Political Science Department at Shaninka University, while concurrently being a Carl Menger Fellow at the Mercatus Center at George Mason University.

 Furthermore, I am affiliated with the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/egor-bronnikov/) (UC Berkeley), the [Institute for Replication](https://i4replication.org/), and [Dissernet](https://www.dissernet.org/).